 About 1/2 of breast lymphomas go into remission

 The rates of complete remission of lymphoma of the breast tend to be around the 50% range, with a slightly higher success ratio for patients treated with surgery and chemotherapy.
 (Statistics regarding the success rates for different treatment modalities tend to be quite variable- the average success rates are about the same, but the ‘best’ treatment methods are not consistently demonstrated across many studies.)
 However, it must be remembered that the choice of treatment will usually depend upon many circumstances, including the health of the patient and the severity of the disease at the time of presentation.

 Warning.
-This page is old, and the survival information in the next paragraphs is old.
+This page is a little old, and the survival information in the next paragraphs is old.
 Survival rates are much better than when this page was originally created.
-So ask your oncologist for the latest kinds of treatment.
-Lymphoma treatment became amazing during the last 10 years.
+However we have a full index of up-to-date posts on survival rates HERE

 Unfortunately, the survival rates for breast lymphoma are not all that promising.
 It can be estimated that about 30% to 50% of patients with lymphoma of the breast will survive beyond two years.
 The overall survival rates are slightly higher for patients treated with surgery and radiation therapy without chemotherapy, but one cautions that the use of chemotherapy is usually indicated when the disease is already at a more advanced or systemic state, so those statistics can be misleading.
 However, it does appear that for patients who succumb to the disease, closure tends to occur in an average for seven months or so rather than a prolonged battle.
 So, if a patient with breast survival can survive beyond one to two years, chances are that the disease is in remission.